-You can’t always trust the markings on the PCB silkscreen, as sometimes mistakes were made in the design from the factory (take the Commodore CD32, for example), so care must be taken to match the orientation of the new capacitor with the original.
+You can’t always trust the markings on the PCB silkscreen, as sometimes mistakes were made in the design from the factory (take the PCB layout of the audio circuit on the Commodore CD32, for example), so care must be taken to match the orientation of the new capacitor with the original.

 I couldn’t find any commercially available capacitor packs for the A3000, so I just made up my own by noting the specifications of all of the radial electrolytic capacitors on the board, and ordering a set of high-quality Panasonic-brand 105C-rated parts.

 This was a total of:

 4 x 47uF 25V (radial)